 G-LOREP: Grid LOs Repository project is its focus on large communities that implies both a complex and a distributed nature of the repository

-new project: HPC-HTC integration
+HPC-HTC integration

 Even if the grid approach meets the needs of the CMMST community in overcoming the limitations of both the grant model and the purely opportunistic computing models, work is in progress in order to overcome the present highly unsatisfactory situation in which neither HPC nor HTC are completely fit alone to meet the requests of complex CMMST applications.
 Moreover, also on the resource providers side (and not only on the user one) there are good reasons for coordinating the use of HPC and HTC e-infrastructures to the end of interoperating large computational applications.
 This in fact allows an optimization of the usage of both HTC and HPC computing resources because it is not infrequent the case in which a user utilizes HPC platforms not as such but as a bunch of loosely coupled processors underutilizing their fast dedicated network.
 At the same time HTC users may utilize massively distributed HTC platforms to solve tightly coupled computational tasks ending up by wasting a large amount of time in transferring data on the net.
 A coordination of the two types of platforms to interoperate via a single workflow (or workflow of workflows) and properly manage the various components on the most appropriate hardware, would instead allow a clever composition of complex applications optimizing the use of the various computing resources and providing the users with the best level of performance.